Photo by davide ragusa on Unsplash

 11:30 5.3 Modified Angelov Model with Improved Accuracy for RF GaN-on-Si HEMTs

-Wavetek Microelectronics Corporation (WTK)
+Wavetek Microelectronics Corporation (WTK), HsinChu, Taiwan

 ABSTRACT: Modified Angelov model of RF GaN-on-Si HEMTs with improved accuracy is proposed.
 Simulation results of one set of this proposed model parameters are in excellent agreement with the measurement data of DC, S-parameter, and large-signal.
 Verification with dual-gate RF switch of GaN-on-Si HEMT is provided.
 Corresponding model/PDK is released for design and manufacturing.